Spreads In Tarot – How Cards Are Used In Tarot

 Now, we have the zodiac spread.

-It is a very complex and a very advanced stage tarot spread.
+It is a very complex and advanced stage tarot spread.

 The Mandela Spread

-But it also represents the direction, like the upper part represents north, south, east, west.
+Additionally, it symbolizes directions, with the upper part indicating north, south, east, and west.

 These were the situations you faced in your youth.